 October 4 - Allegheny Intermediate Unit, Rogers Room

-October TBD - Carnegie Mellon University, College of Fine Arts
+October 25 - Carnegie Mellon University, College of Fine Arts

 November 15 - Pittsburgh History & Landmarks Foundation

 December 7 - Allegheny Intermediate Unit, Rogers Room

 There will be a 40 minute lunch break at each session.
 Bring a bag lunch or money to buy lunch.
 All sessions take place from 9:30 a.m. until 2:30 p.m.

 Instructors' Bios: Louise Sturgess, Executive Director of the Pittsburgh History & Landmarks Foundation, has been involved in creating and teaching educational programs building a knowledge of architecture and historic preservation since 1982.
 Her knowledge of the Pittsburgh region and connections with architects and universities enables her to involve guest instructors with each class.
 Professional architects will teach students about the design process and help critique their work.
 James Washabaugh, a preconstruction manager at Michael Baker Jr. Inc., co-teaches the Architecture Apprenticeship.
 He recently spent 16 months deployed with the U. S. Army Corps of Engineers in Kabul, Afghanistan, where he oversaw the construction of over 500 construction projects worth more than $4 billion in northern Afghanistan.